kamalraj21intel/uwc-docs/source/Pages/page_04.rst

    - Prod
 9. Based on the use case (combination of Universal Wellpad Controller services), select one of the following options:

-   - Basic UWC micro-services without KPI-tactic Application & Sparkplug-Bridge - (Modbus-master TCP & RTU, mqtt-bridge, internal mqtt broker, ETCD server, ETCD UI &        other base EII & UWC services)
+   1. Basic UWC micro-services without KPI-tactic Application & Sparkplug-Bridge - (Modbus-master TCP & RTU, mqtt-bridge, internal mqtt broker, ETCD server, ETCD UI &        other base EII & UWC services)
-   - Basic UWC micro-services as in option 1 along with KPI-tactic Application (Without Sparkplug-Bridge)
+   2. Basic UWC micro-services as in option 1 along with KPI-tactic Application (Without Sparkplug-Bridge)
-   - Basic UWC micro-services & KPI-tactic Application along with Sparkplug-Bridge, Sample SamplePublisher and Sample SampleSubscriber
+   3. Basic UWC micro-services & KPI-tactic Application along with Sparkplug-Bridge, Sample SamplePublisher and Sample SampleSubscriber
-   - Basic UWC micro-services with Sparkplug-Bridge, Sample SamplePublisher and Sample SampleSubscriber and no KPI-tactic Application
+   4. Basic UWC micro-services with Sparkplug-Bridge, Sample SamplePublisher and Sample SampleSubscriber and no KPI-tactic Application
-   - Basic UWC micro-services with Time series micro-services (Telegraf & InfluxDBConnector)
+   5. Basic UWC micro-services with Time series micro-services (Telegraf & InfluxDBConnector)
-   - Running Basic UWC micro-services with time series services (Telegraf & InfluxDBCOnnector) along with KPI-tactic app
+   6. Running Basic UWC micro-services with time series services (Telegraf & InfluxDBCOnnector) along with KPI-tactic app
-   - Running Basic UWC micro-services with time series services (Telegraf & InfluxDBCOnnector) along with Sparkplug service, Sample SamplePublisher and Sample              SampleSubscriber
+   7. Running Basic UWC micro-services with time series services (Telegraf & InfluxDBCOnnector) along with Sparkplug service, Sample SamplePublisher and Sample              SampleSubscriber
-   - Running the Sample DB publisher with Telegraf, InfluxDBCOnnector, ZmqBroker & Etcd container
+   8. Running the Sample DB publisher with Telegraf, InfluxDBCOnnector, ZmqBroker & Etcd container
-   - Basic UWC micro-services with Sample SamplePublisher and Sample SampleSubscriber
+   9. Basic UWC micro-services with Sample SamplePublisher and Sample SampleSubscriber
-   - All modules UWC modules, KPI-tactic Application, SPARKPLUG-BRIDGE, Telegraf, InfluxDBCOnnector, ZmqBroker, Etcd container, Sample SamplePublisher and Sample           SampleSubscriber
+   10. All modules UWC modules, KPI-tactic Application, SPARKPLUG-BRIDGE, Telegraf, InfluxDBCOnnector, ZmqBroker, Etcd container, Sample SamplePublisher, and Sample           SampleSubscriber
     * Do you want to use pre-build images from public docker hub ?
     - Yes
     - No